crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

         [ ] Android 4.3 (API 18)
           [x] SDK Platform

-    Note that if you are using a device with a version of Android later than 4.3, you should install the platform tools, build tools and SDK platform for that version too.
+    Note that if you are using devices with versions of Android later than 4.3, you should install the platform tools, build tools and SDK platform for those versions too.

 5. Add the SDK directories to your `PATH` by appending these lines to `~/.bashrc`: